 - knocking through front and back reception rooms;

 - converting the loft;

-- adding a side return or back extension with large rooflights;
+- adding a side return extension or building a single storey rear extension with large rooflights;

 - installing more bathrooms upstairs;